-- Regular work-at-home, among the non-self-employed population, has grown by 140% since 2005, nearly 10x faster than the rest of the workforce or the self-employed.
+- Regular work-at-home, among the non-self-employed population, has grown by 159% since 2005, more than 11x faster than the rest of the workforce and nearly 50x faster than the self-employed population.

 - Forty percent more U.S. employers offered flexible workplace options than they did five years ago.
 Still, only 7% make it available to most of their employees.